 We had an amazing response to our call for entries!
 SAGE wants to support our gifted students who are using their smarts and their hearts to serve our community during the spring 2020 school closure.

 Here are the 2020 recipients of our first-ever SAGE G.I.F.T.
-Awards: Giving It Forward Together.
+Mini-Grants: Giving It Forward Together.

+Featured in the Fort Worth Star-Telegram!
 Caroline, Livi and Madi, 5th Grade, Silver Lake Elementary, receive a SAGE G.I.F.T.
-Award to “give it forward” by creating a historical document about the pandemic.
+Mini-Grant to “give it forward” by creating a historical document about the pandemic.
 “The Letter Book will contain handwritten letters from people in Grapevine, which will go into a binder and be displayed in City Hall.
 The purpose of the project is to give community members an opportunity to express their feelings about the COVID-19 pandemic and the effects it has had on families, to document history, so that people in the future can look back on it.”

+CBSDFW featured this project on the news!
 Jordyn, 7th Grade, Grapevine Middle School-STEM, receives a SAGE G.I.F.T.
-Award to “give it forward” to our medical professionals.
+Mini-Grant to “give it forward” to our medical professionals.
 “I am 3D printing ear saver mask straps for essential medical workers and passing them out.
 They are used with face masks to relieve the pressure from the mask ear loops on doctor and nurses ears.
 So far I’ve sent some to 5 different hospitals, several community pharmacies and a doctors office.”